For Parents and Participants

-Visits last between 30 minutes to 1.5 hours.
+Visits last anywhere from 30 minutes to two hours, depending on study type.
 This allows time for parking, doing some paperwork and for you and your child to get comfortable in the lab prior to beginning the study.

 What happens during the visit?

 After filling out some initial paperwork, you will have the opportunity to ask questions of the experimenter.
-What happens next depends on the type of study your children are involved with.
+What happens next depends on the type of study with which your children are involved.

 For behavioral studies with infants, your baby will sit on your lap or in a high chair right next to you.
 We will show him/her some pictures on a computer screen in front of them.
 We record how long your baby looks at these pictures in order to understand what babies know about things like number and time.

 For ERP studies with infants, after filling out some initial paperwork, you will have the opportunity to ask questions of the researcher.
 When you and your baby are comfortable, your baby will sit on your lap or in a high chair next to you and view pictures on a computer screen or a puppet show.
 They will wear a stretchy cap that contains small sensors that record your baby’s brain activity.
 The study can be stopped at any point if your baby is uncomfortable.

 For behavioral studies with kids, your child will play a series of games.
 Some involve using a touch screen computer; others will be table-games played with the experimenter.
 Throughout the games, your child will be rewarded with stickers or tokens.
 They will also receive a larger toy at the end.

 For ERP studies with kids, your child will sit in a chair and play an iPad game while experimenters place a stretchy cap on his or her head and fill it with gel.
 This cap contains small sensors which will read your child’s brain activity while he or she plays a simple computer game.
 Your child will be rewarded with a small snack and with stickers, and can choose a larger toy at the end.